millionhz/network-security-notes/content/docs/2-usable-security/user-studies/qualitative.md

 Participatory design is a method for integrating prospective users into the design process.
 This approach aims to involve users in the design process by actively engaging them in co-design activities, such as brainstorming sessions or prototyping exercises.

-*Contextual design is a similar to observation studies.*.
+*Contextual design is a similar to observation studies.*

 ### Observations